puppetlabs/pe_tech_check/docs/REPORT.md

 # Introduction

-Healthcheck Lite is a Puppet assessment offered to \$customer.
-The goals of Healthcheck Lite are:
+PE Tech Check is a Puppet assessment offered to \$customer.
+The goals of PE Tech Check are:

 - Create a snapshot \$customer's Puppet Infrastructure architecture
 - Review configuration of the Primary Master, PuppetDB, Compile Masters, code